- Written by Dr.Mehmet Demircioglu

 Automatic packages are the wrong starting point.
 They make very different patients look the same.
 Hair restoration is not that simple.
 The same treatment can be reasonable in one case and unnecessary in another.

-When are add-on treatments unlikely to change the result?
+Timing for extra treatments are unlikely to change the result

-Patients need a direct answer here.
-If the surgery plan was weak, an add-on treatment may make the patient feel active, but it may not solve the real problem.
+If the surgery plan was weak, an extra treatment may make the patient feel active, but it may not solve the real problem.

 For example, if a patient was promised full coverage with too few grafts across a large bald area, the result may look thin because the math was unrealistic.
 In that case, the first question is not which injection to buy.
 The first question is whether the plan respected the donor area and the surface area that needed coverage.

-Why can slow growth be mistaken for needing more treatment?
+Slow growth can be mistaken for needing more treatment

-Slow growth is a common reason patients become vulnerable to add-on promises.
+Slow growth is a common reason patients become vulnerable to extra treatment promises.
 A patient reaches month 4, sees thin growth, and starts thinking something must be missing.
 The clinic or another provider may then offer extra treatment as the solution.

 Sometimes support is reasonable.
 Sometimes the patient only needs time.
 The patient needs to know the normal growth timeline before they spend more money.
 Month 4 is not the final result.
 Month 6 is still not the final result for many patients.
 Crown growth can take even longer to judge.